 Lincoln Sargeant felt that the strategic ambitions are sensible and added that what we do as a society is key, rather than seeing loneliness as an individual's issue.
-Every incidence of loneliness has a context to it and as a society (commissioners, carers, etc.,) we can help shape that context positively.
+Every NYCC Health and Wellbeing Board - Minutes of 22 January 2020/12 incidence of loneliness has a context to it and as a society (commissioners, carers, etc.,) we can help shape that context positively.